nicholas-long/markdown-raw-files-to-zettelkasten-conversion/zet/20221021221931/README.md

 - load them quickly in awk scripts
 - speed up enrich process
 - use to update link titles
+- put in a TSV file `id_headings` in root dir of repo.
+  - 1. id
+  - 2. readme filename
+  - 3. heading

 ```
 ```